 SFR are exempted from the NESHAP unless they fall in the following categories:

-Are mobile homes regulated by the Asbestos NESHAP?
+Are mobile homes regulated by Asbestos NESHAP?

 Mobile homes used as independent (non-mobile park) single-family dwellings are not subject to Asbestos NESHAP.
 Mobile homes used for non-residential purposes or are part of a mobile home park are subject to NESHAP.